-The whole idea of on-demand was built on convenience and mobility, so it was obvious for the mobile apps to take a centre stage.
+The whole idea of on demand app was built on convenience and mobility, so it was obvious for app development companies to take a centre stage.

 The investors also placed their bets on this sector and fueled the growth.

 Approximately 80% of the US population owns a smartphone, and that’s a huge business opportunity for mobile app developers.

 If you are also hit by Uberification trend, then you must know that there are already plenty of apps going behind ‘Uber for X’ model.

 The folks at Digital Intelligence Today published an evolving master-list of Uber-style services that match on demand requests with real-time supply.

 There have been uberification of almost everything, check for yourself:

 - Uber for Liquor Delivery: Saucey, Drizly, Minibar